doll nixos flake

 • nix run .#rotate-tailscale-secret - rotates the tailscale auth key (ran by CI)

-• nix run .#{...}.config.internal.deploy-rescue - does a "rescue" deploy over SSH by pulling this flake from git. see deploy.nix
+• nix run .#{...}.config.internal.deploy-rescue - does a "rescue" deploy by pushing the nix derivation and switching to it manually. see deploy.nix

 • nix run .#{...}.config.internal.push - push this machine config to nix cache. see deploy.nix